How to Set up Conversion Tracking in Google Analytics with Webflow

 Configuring Google Analytics Tracking ID in Webflow

-1. Login to your Webflow account and select the desired project.
+1. Log in to your Webflow account and select the desired project.

 4. Paste your Google Analytics tracking ID into the designated field.

-By completing these steps, you have successfully configured your Google Analytics tracking ID in Webflow.
+You have successfully configured your Google Analytics tracking ID in Webflow.
 Now, your website will start sending data to Google Analytics, allowing you to track and measure various metrics related to user engagement and conversions.

 Understanding Goals and Conversions